Are College Now Students Eligible for Any Scholarships?

 Are There Any Other Services Provided to College Now Students?

 You get to participate in programs like Model City Council, where you will learn how local government operates, meet and work with local government leaders and push through a city ordinance.
 See the full scope of student services.
+These services include: